ltseverydayyou/Nameless-Admin/README.md

 ## Why I Stopped Working on It

-I stopped updating Nameless Admin simply because I lost motivation.
-Life’s getting busier, and I’ve got other things to focus on.
-I’m growing up, and scripting just doesn’t fit into everything I’m trying to do right now.
+I stopped updating Nameless Admin because I lost the motivation to continue.
+Life’s getting busier, and I’ve got real-world things to focus on.
+I’m growing up, and scripting just doesn’t really fit into where I’m headed anymore.

-It’s not because I disliked working on the project, or that the community was a problem — none of that.
-I actually enjoyed the experience and the support.
-But I want to spend more time on real-life priorities.
+It wasn’t because I didn’t enjoy working on it, or because the community was an issue — none of that.
+I actually liked the process and the support.
+But I need to put more time into my personal life now.

-I’m also quitting Roblox in general.
-The updates lately feel soulless, and the platform just doesn’t interest me anymore.
-I’ve moved on.
+I’m also done with Roblox in general.
+The updates lately feel soulless, and I’ve completely lost interest in playing.
+It’s just not for me anymore.

-Thanks to everyone who supported the project over the years.
-I appreciate it.
+Thanks to everyone who supported the project — it really meant a lot.

-> hi wydcheese
+> hi wydcheese :3